ghyatzo/InteractiveDataLanguage.jl/README.md

 # IDL interface for the Julia language

-The `IDL.jl` package is an interface for calling IDL from the Julia language.
+The `IDL.jl` package is a wrapper for the IDL C API for calling IDL from the Julia language.
+Any IDL code will need to be provided by the users.
-You must have a valid IDL license to use IDL from Julia.
+Users are also expected to have a valid licensed Installation of the IDL library in their system, which must be obtained separately.
+This package also assumes your license is correctly set up and provides no functionality nor instructions on how to set up an IDL installation, refer to the official IDL documentation instead.

-> [!WARN]
+> [!CAUTION]
 > This package is still in the experimental phase, expect frequent changes.

 This package started with an attempt to revive the code from [this package](https://github.com/henry2004y/IDL.jl) which was a fork of [this other package](https://github.com/BobPortmann/IDLCall.jl).
 But it turned into a complete rewrite.